asdf-format/asdf-standard/source/schemas.rst

 * ``id``: A name that uniquely identifies the schema
 * ``tag``: The YAML tag corresponding to the type described by this schema

-Each of these attributes is described in more depth below.
+Each of these attributes is described in more detail below.

 $schema
 ^^^^^^^